 They poke around for a bit, then bounce.

 Email marketing creates a more engaging experience, however, and happens to return some of the best statistics of any marketing channel, including:

-- ROI: 73% of marketers rate email’s ROI as either “good” or “excellent”
+- ROI (Return on Investment): 73% of marketers rate email’s ROI as either “good” or “excellent”

 - Revenue: When you use automated emails, you generate 320% more revenue than with non-automated emails, pointing to the repeatability of email’s success.